sbontop/ioet-test/README.md

 # Approach and Methodology
 Naive Approach: Traverse through all possible hour and minutes combinations from employees to perform validations filters, run several validation tests to provide a robust, reliable and optimal solution

-## Setup
+# Setup
 Previously installed Pythonv 3.5
+- go to root directory
   - cd ioet-test/
-- python main.py # to run main app
+- to run main
+  - python main.py
+- to run tests
   - python test.py # to perform tests